On what basis are fellows selected?

 Does the Berkman Center sponsor visas for international fellows?

-For fellowships through our open call for applications, we work with the Harvard International Office (HIO) to sponsor visas for our international fellows.
-An outline of the visa application process can be found on the HIO website at: http://hio.harvard.edu/immigration/applyingforavisa/thescholarvisaproces....
+For fellowships through our open call for applications, we work with the Harvard International Office (HIO) to sponsor visa paperwork for our eligible international fellows.
+An outline of the visa application process and requirements may be found on the HIO website at: http://hio.harvard.edu/immigration/applyingforavisa/thescholarvisaproces....

 For project fellowships that are run through the Harvard Human Resources Office, unfortunately do not have the ability to provide authorization to work in the U.S.